Updated 9-20-2004

 This stainless steel pipe clamp was then added over the tabs to insure it would hold steady.
 We then covered it with the same caulk that we use to seal gutters.
 We sent the clients these digital photos each night to get their feedback of what they thought of the progress, and allow them to address any ideas or concerns. |

-| Below left
+Below left is the mid-section

-in place.
 While below right is the mid-section riveted onto the lower-section cap.
 We ran a bead of caulk where they meet and covered the caulk with cloth gaffer's tape.
 This is more to seal out insects and to resist any movements, more than to seal the rain water out |

-Here is the side view with all 3 sections
+Here is the side view with

-together and sealed It took about 10 square feet of copper sheet metal to make all this, not including the cut off waste.
+all 3 sections together and sealed It took about 10 square feet of copper sheet metal to make all this, not including the cut off waste.
 Fabrication price was only: $250 plus the $100 for the sealed weather vane support.
 That included all of the wood crate and shipping costs. |

 This shows the comparison of the finished cap and the model of the old turret cap the client made. |

-| Below is an example of the letter
+Below is an example of the

-of instructions we send
+letter of instructions we send after shipping

-Installation Instructions: Yes, we got it yesterday.
+off the order: At 08:14 AM 5/19/2004, you wrote: Hey John, Detailed Installation Instructions: Yes, we got it yesterday.
 Thanks.
 If you don't mind, we would love to see

 pictures of it installed.
-Even in steps as you install it, as long as it
+Even in steps as you install it, as long as

-the web site for any reason, just say so, and we will honor your desire.
+your desire.
 Thanks.
 It was good working with you.
 Below are more pics of its development.
 Enjoy: |

 Here is the final product of our hard work, and the installation by the owner.
 We try to work a good balance of strong, changeable, and easy to install with clear instructions as shown above. |